U.S. State Court Cases | Campaign for Tobacco-Free Kids

 Circuit Court case details: 22CV04386

 Tobacco-Free Kids, joined by 13 local, state, and national public health, medical and community groups, filed an amicus brief in the Oregon Court of Appeals urging the Court to reverse a circuit court decision that struck down Washington County’s flavored tobacco law as being preempted by the State’s tobacco retail licensing law.
 Our brief argued that the lower court decision was legally flawed and also emphasized the enormous public health benefits, particularly to youth, of the County’s flavored tobacco law.
-The case remains pending in the Court of Appeals.
+In May 2024, the Oregon Court of Appeals reversed the circuit court decision and concluded that the County’s flavored tobacco law was not preempted by state law.
+Plaintiffs filed a petition for review with the Oregon Supreme Court in July 2024, requesting review of the Court of Appeals decision.
+That petition remains pending.

 21+ Tobacco and Vapor Retail Association of Oregon et al. v.
 Multnomah County (Oregon Circuit Court, 2023)